 - The manipulation of dead and/or moribund animals: since dead animals are particularly likely to be contagious, their carcasses should be handled with care so the pathogens they contain will not spread.
 It is also of the utmost importance to isolate and destroy these carcasses soon after death has occurred.

-- The reduction of the stress level in animals: limiting animals’ stress can favor improved performance.
+- The reduction of the stress level in animals: limiting animals’ stress can favour improved performance.
 Furthermore, stress has physiological repercussions leading to the spread of diseases in livestock.

 These guidelines constitute a first line of sanitary measures in aquaculture.
 However these are far from being exhaustive and can be tailored to the needs of each farm depending on its characteristics.